 If you plan on hosting an in-person Thanksgiving dinner this year, it’s best to take steps to ensure your day is as safe as possible.

 First, consider hosting your dinner outside.
 If the weather is still relatively mild for the holiday and you have the space for it, moving a Thanksgiving dinner outdoors greatly reduces the risk of spreading coronavirus, according to the CDC.
 If an outdoor dinner isn’t possible, make sure your home is well-ventilated during your Thanksgiving dinner by opening some windows and doors.

 Second, try to limit the number of attendees.
 While the CDC does not currently impose a limit of the number of attendees at any indoor gathering, many state and local laws or guidelines do.
-You can review Utah's local guidelines here, and other state and local laws here.

 It’s also important to consider your guests’ hometowns when drawing up an invite list.
 The CDC recommends keeping this year’s Thanksgiving dinners to local guests only.
 The risk of infection increases when there are guests in attendance who are coming from areas currently experiencing an outbreak.

 Finally, while traditional Thanksgiving dinners can last for hours, the CDC cautions that longer gatherings pose a greater risk than shorter dinners.
 You can cut down on the hours your guests linger around the table by adding a finish time to your invitations.

 Attending and hosting a dinner

 Whether attending a Thanksgiving dinner or welcoming dinner guests into your own home, follow the CDC’s general guidelines for reducing the risk of contagion.